 The answer is yes, it can — especially if content marketing is already a major component of your overall marketing efforts.

-How Long Should The Podcast Be, And Often Should I Publish The Podcast?
+How Long Should The Podcast Be, And How Often Should I Publish The Podcast?

-Podcasting is a rapidly growing medium, so to efficiently reach your customers, members, or stakeholders, podcasting for business or organizations, podcasting is now a staple to marketing mixes, just like blogs and video.
+Podcasting is a rapidly growing medium.
+You can efficiently reach your customers, members, or stakeholders, podcasting for business or organizations.
+Podcasting is now a staple to marketing mixes, just like blogs and video.

 Should My Business/My Organization Have A Podcast?

-The answer is, maybe — the variables include who is your audience, how does creating content fit into your time, and your commitment.
-When you choose to start podcasting, you’re creating a product for an audience, so it has to be something your audience will love.
+The answer is, maybe.
+The variables include who is your audience, how does creating content fit into your time, and your commitment.
+When you choose to start podcasting, you’re creating a product for an audience.
+It has to be something your audience will love.

 Treat your business podcast professionally.
-Start by defining your goals and objectives, to be certain you and everyone on your staff, including the marketing department or advertising agency, understand why you are podcasting, who your audience is, and what you hope they will get from the content you are putting time into creating.
+Start by defining your goals and objectives.
+This solidifies your intent to everyone on your staff, including the marketing department or advertising agency.
+So they understand why you are podcasting.
+Who your audience is.
+And what you hope the listeners will get from the content you are putting time into creating.